FJortay/DICS-Collaborative-Management/README.md

 ### 10. How To Participate

 Help us refine this *first draft* README.
-Your insights are crucial as we decompose the “Key Software Modules” into dedicated sub-projects, working together toward a fully decentralized, AI-enhanced co-management system.
+Your insights are crucial as we decompose the present repository into dedicated sub-projects, working together toward a fully decentralized, AI-enhanced co-management system.

 ---

 ### 11. Conclusion

-What once appeared unattainable—building a co-management system like "DICS on [DIOS](https://github.com/FJortay/DIOS-Operating-System)", forming the basis of [DISCO](https://github.com/FJortay/DISCO-Collective-Intelligence)—is now possible.
+What once appeared unattainable—building a co-management system like "DICS on [DIOS](https://github.com/FJortay/DIOS-Operating-System)" (forming the basis of [DISCO](https://github.com/FJortay/DISCO-Collective-Intelligence))—is now possible.
 Advances in conversational AI empower us to create collective intelligence systems with capabilities that were unimaginable just a few years ago.
 While challenges persist, the potential for innovation, enhanced security, and deeper democratic engagement is truly inspiring.